elephantscale/es-training-new/python/slides/PYTHON-Intro.md

 Notes:

-The language was called Python because of Guido’s fascination with the Monty Python TV show.
-Python’s association with snakes gave rise to snake-like names, such as Anaconda.
+The language was called Python because of Guido's fascination with the Monty Python TV show.
+Python's association with snakes gave rise to snake-like names, such as Anaconda.

 Study source on [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
 ---